 Natural Disaster: This exception also applies to mass layoffs and plant closings and exempts business downturns caused by a natural disaster (e.g., flood, earthquake, drought, or major storm).

 In relying on any of these exceptions, the employer carries the burden to prove the exception applies.
 Moreover, even where an exception is applicable, a company must still give as much notice as practicable.
 The notice must include a brief statement of the reason for the reduced notice period.WARN Act Violations: Recovering Damages

 Under the WARN Act, laid off employees who do not receive proper notice may recover lost pay and benefits for the period of violation up to 60 days.
 Because WARN Act cases naturally tend to affect a large number of workers, these cases are sometimes filed as a class action.
 Any wages paid by the employer during the notice period must be unconditional.
 An employer, for example, may not condition payment on an employee’s release of legal claims.

-As lawyers concentrating in employment law located in the heart of Boston in Faneuil Hall, we look forward to meeting with you and addressing your layoff concerns.Wrongful Termination: Learn More
+As lawyers concentrating in employment law located in the heart of Boston, we look forward to meeting with you and addressing your layoff concerns.Wrongful Termination: Learn More